akshitdandyan/octatrivia/README.md

 # A Simple Trivia Quiz Game built with ReactJS

 Live deployed at: https://octatrivia.netlify.app/
+Note: Answer to each question will be written in browser console.

 ## To run on your machine locally: